 If you’re considering a venture into an uncharted market, consider turning to JMS Elite for Market Validation & Insight.
 Have confidence in rapid market entry after a thorough and disciplined analysis of the market and the needs of potential buyers.

 3. Be Human

-In your pursuit to be a great salesperson, don’t forget to treat the individuals you’re interacting with as people.
+In your pursuit to improve your calling skills, don’t forget to treat the individuals you’re interacting with as people.
 Notably, while on calls, it’s important to listen more than you talk.

 Each interaction you have with a potential client is an opportunity to learn more about their operation and understand how you can help.
 Be personable and informed while understanding that each word you say will ultimately influence your prospect’s decision.